pmainguet/udemy-courses/Javascript/README.md

                   }).then(publisher => console.log(publisher))
                   .catch(error => console.log(error));

+- Promises originaly appear in library such as Bluebird (http://bluebirdjs.com) and has been integrated in ES6 later on.

 ## From Promises to Async/Await - ES8

 - Promises consumption are still confusing and ES8 introduces Async/await to simplify